Meghan Morris, PhD, MPH

 ||2008||BIXBY Scholarship in Population Research|

-Prior to joining UCSF I received a Bachelor’s of Science degree in Biochemistry & Cellular Biology from University of California, San Diego (UCSD) in 2003, a MPH in epidemiology from San Diego State University (SDSU) in 2008, and PhD in Global Health with concentration in Epidemiology from UCSD/SDSU’s Joint Doctoral Program in Public Health in 2011.
+Prior to joining UCSF as a Postdoctoral Research Fellow in infectious disease epidemiology, I received a Bachelor’s of Science degree in Biochemistry & Cellular Biology from University of California, San Diego (UCSD) in 2003, a MPH in epidemiology from San Diego State University (SDSU) in 2008, and PhD in Global Health with concentration in Epidemiology from UCSD/SDSU’s Joint Doctoral Program in Public Health in 2011.

 Derived automatically from this person's publications.